 Treatment for Child Eczema

-Eczema remedies for kids are prescribed to make them more comfortable.
-The specific medicine and dose will change based on the severity and extension of eczema, and should only be employed under a doctor’s guidance.
+Eczema remedies for kids are prescribed to provide some relief from the irritation and make kids comfortable.
+Use of PH-friendly soap and moisturiser is the basis of the treatment.
+Any specific medicine and dose will change based on the severity and extension of eczema, and it should only be employed under a doctor’s guidance.

 1. Topical Steroid Ointments